This is me

 - Isaac Watts

-I am always excited to learn more and gain exposure to new ideas.
+I am always excited to learn more or think about something new.
 Please shoot me an email or schedule a meeting if you’d be interested in chatting with me or maybe collaborating on a project!